Ebola in a Stew of Fear

-We would like to invite you to our colloquium, “Ebola in a Stew of Fear” on November 7th at 13:00 (CET).
+We would like to invite you to our colloquium, “Ebola in a Stew of Fear” on November 7, 2023, at 1 p.m.
+(GMT+1).

-This talk explores a range of moral tales put forth to account for the origin and spread of the 2014-2016 Ebola outbreak in West Africa.
-Conservation biologists seized upon Ebola’s emergence and the associated fear to stigmatize bushmeat hunting in the name of biodiversity protection.
+This talk explores a range of moral tales put forth to account for the origin and spread of the 2014 to 2016 Ebola outbreak in West Africa.
+Conservation biologists seized upon Ebola’s emergence and the associated fear to stigmatise bushmeat hunting in the name of biodiversity protection.
 Political ecologists employed the disease onslaught to critique the environmental and social impacts of industrial plantation agriculture sweeping across West Africa.
 Liberians claimed sovereignty over the virus, attempting to overturn parasitic relations of exchange that have long plagued the country.
 The assorted Ebola outbreak narratives reveal contested histories, politics, meanings, beliefs, fears, values, and rights that have shaped—and will shape—access to the natural resources of the Upper Guinean Forests of West Africa in a world increasingly threatened by deforestation, zoonotic disease, biodiversity loss, and climate change.

 Gregg Mitman is the Vilas Research and William Coleman Professor of History, Medical History, and Environmental Studies at the University of Wisconsin–Madison and Guest Research Professor at LMU’s Rachel Carson Center for Environment and Society in Munich.
 He is currently researching fragments of the Upper Guinean rainforest in Liberia and Guinea.
 These forest fragments have become “hotspots” where conservation, infectious diseases, and resource extraction collide.
 The research aims to understand the ecological, economic, political, and social factors behind this convergence.